 Marketing helps build trust

 Buyers want to conduct business with people they know, like, and trust.
 Lucky for you, you can get your prospects closer to these goals with help from your marketers!
-For instance, present your marketing team with questions and objections that often arise from your conversations.
+Present your marketing team with questions and objections that often arise from your conversations.
 As a result, marketers can develop content that addresses how your product/service will help serve these needs.

 Marketing helps determine when a person is “sales-ready”